eralpship/web-dev-workshop/docs/tables.md

 `;
 ```

+Here's what we did;

-- We are fetching graphql api exactly the same way as before.
+- fetched QraphQL API exactly the same way as before
-- We used `TableCell`s to display values instead.
+- used `TableCell`s to display the values
-- We display flag emoji's for the country codes using an utility function `countryCodeToFlag`
+- displayed flag emoji's for the country codes using an utility function `countryCodeToFlag`

 If you view `localhost:8000/hype` it should look like this;

 ![sa table phase 1](assets/servicearea-list-table-phase-1.png)

-Service area list looks much better now however we need to add few more features to our implementation.
+Service area list is looking much better now, however, we need to add a few more features to our implementation.

 ## Creating a reusable table view

-- We should make this table re-usable for other kinds of data as well.
+- We should make the table re-usable for other kinds of data as well.
 SupportTicket's and Bot's can reuse the same table implementation.
-- Last row of the table renders a separator as ones before, should fix that.
+- Last row of the table renders a bold separator line as do the row's before it.
+We don't want a separator line at the end of the table.
-- We can't click on rows.
-Ideally clicking on rows should go to detail page.
+- We can't click on the rows.
+Ideally, clicking on the rows should lead to the detail page.

 Let's create a new `CommonDataTable` component.
-We can tackle the points above by implementing a common component which has the same components and styles from before, but takes the cell elements from parent as prop.
+We can tackle the points above by implementing a common component which has the same components and styles from before, but takes the cell elements from the parent as props.

-`CommonDataTable` could take these props
+`CommonDataTable` could take these props;

 - `rows`: array of items to show
 - `onRowClicked`: a callback to tell the parent that a row has been clicked
-- `columnHeaders`: Headers of the columns, Like the ones we had: Name, Id, Country.
+- `columnHeaders`: headers of the columns, like the ones we had: Name, Id, Country
-- `cellsForRow`: another callback prop.
-Implementation of it takes a row, and returns `cells`, a list of react nodes, and a unique key to pass to `TableRow` instances.
+- `cellsForRow`: callback prop that takes a row and returns `cells`, a list of react nodes, and a unique key to pass to `TableRow` instances

-This new component can not know what typescript type of elements it takes as rows, because we are intending to re-use this for different kinds of data.
+This new component shouldn't know what Typescript types of elements it takes as rows, because we are intending to re-use this for different kinds of data.
 However we need to define a type for `rows`.
 We can implement this by using [TypeScript Generics](https://www.typescriptlang.org/docs/handbook/2/generics.html).

 `CommonDataTable<T>` definition can take a `T` generic type.
 Then we can pass it around in the implementation of `CommonDataTable<T>` without knowing what `T` is.

-This Typescript feature works with react as well because React components are regular Typescript functions.
-There's nothing specific or special to react happening about this.
+This Typescript feature works with React as well because React components are regular Typescript functions.
+There's nothing specific or special to React happening about this.

-You can copy-past this into `src/components/CommonDataTable.tsx`.
+You can copy-paste this into `src/components/CommonDataTable.tsx`:

 **src/components/CommonDataTable.tsx**